gioblu/PJON/documentation/data-transmission.md

 ```cpp
   bus.begin();
 ```
 The simplest way to send data is to use `send_packet`, this method composes the packet and tries to send it once.
-The first parameter is the device id of the recipient of type `uint8_t`, optionally you can pass the bus id of type `const uint8_t *`, then follows the payload of type `const char *` and its length of type `uint16_t`.
+The first parameter is the device id of the recipient of type `uint8_t`, optionally you can pass the bus id of type `const uint8_t *`, then follows the payload of type `const uint8_t *` and its length of type `uint16_t`.
 This call implies a single attempt and has no guarantee of success, but logs the result of the attempted transmission:
 ```cpp
 // Local